ljw1004/csharpspec/csharp/classes.md

 A method declaration creates a separate declaration space for parameters, type parameters and local variables.
 Names are introduced into this declaration space by the type parameter list and the formal parameter list of the method and by local variable declarations in the *block* of the method.
 It is an error for two members of a method declaration space to have the same name.
 It is an error for the method declaration space and the local variable declaration space of a nested declaration space to contain elements with the same name.

-A method invocation (§7.6.5.1) creates a copy, specific to that invocation, of the formal parameters and local variables of the method, and the argument list of the invocation assigns values or variable references to the newly created formal parameters.
-Within the *block* of a method, formal parameters can be referenced by their identifiers in *simple_name* expressions (§7.6.2).
+A method invocation ([Method invocations](expressions.md#method-invocations)) creates a copy, specific to that invocation, of the formal parameters and local variables of the method, and the argument list of the invocation assigns values or variable references to the newly created formal parameters.
+Within the *block* of a method, formal parameters can be referenced by their identifiers in *simple_name* expressions ([Simple names](expressions.md#simple-names)).

 There are four kinds of formal parameters: